-Optional practical training (OPT) is employment that's related to your degree or major.
-You can qualify for OPT both during and after completion of your degree.
-Requirements are listed below:
+Optional practical training (OPT) is employment related to the degree or major.
+Students may qualify for OPT both during and after completion of a degree.
+OPT can be completed for each degree level (e.g. bachelor's, master's, doctoral).
+Conditions are listed below:

-- · Your employment must be "directly related" to your program of study - · You must enroll and maintain lawful F-1 status at least for one academic year - · Apply for OPT three months before you complete all degree work. - If you have engaged in 12 months or more of full-time Curricular Practical Training (CPT), you are not eligible for OPT.

-- · The standard OPT is valid for 12 months full-time employment - You cannot begin employment until you receive your Employment Authorization Document (EAD) from USCIS and have been enrolled for at least a year.
+- · Employment must be directly related to one's program of study - · Maintain lawful F-1 status at least for one academic year prior to beginning OPT - Students may apply for OPT no earlier than three months before degree work is completed or as late as 60 days after the I-20 program end date - Students are ineligible for OPT if they have engaged in 12 months or more of full-time Curricular Practical Training (CPT). - · Standard OPT is valid for 12 months full-time employment - Students may not begin employment until they have received an Employment Authorization Document (EAD) from USCIS.